Visiting Family for the Holidays

-5. Early to bed and early to rise gives little ones time to explore the house early in the morning while other folks are still in bed.
+4. Early to bed and early to rise gives little ones time to explore the house early in the morning while other folks are still in bed.
 That will make them feel more comfortable even when the place starts hopping.
-Invite Grandma to see how wonderful she is when she's rested and not over-whelmed.
+Invite Grandma to see how wonderful your child is when she's rested and not over-whelmed.

 6. Since you're flying with the kids, be sure to read this advice on having a painless airplane flight with kids.

 8. Have age-appropriate expectations.
 An 18 month old and a 3 year old can't be expected to sit quietly while you enjoy a long dinner.
 Talk with the other parents of young children and see if maybe the kids can be excused to watch an acceptable video.
-Your parents can probably understand that if they're required to stay at the table, either the conversation or their behavior will degenerate.
+Your parents can probably understand that if they're required to stay at the table, either the conversation or the children's behavior (or both) will degenerate.

 10. Watch your kids' food intake in the midst of too many treats and hyped-up schedules.
 Many tantrums originate from hunger.
 And all parents recognize the sugar high that sends kids bouncing off walls and then crashing into tears.
 If necessary, speak with grandparents in advance about limiting treats.
 And carry small protein-rich snacks with you so your child doesn't have a melt-down waiting for dinner to be served.